-These activities help validate your business hypotheses.
-Without this validation, you won’t be able to prove existing on-market demand for your software.
+These activities help validate your business hypotheses when working to develop a healthcare SaaS application.
+Without this validation, you won’t be able to prove existing on-market demand for healthcare software development.
 And if you don’t find validated needs, you’ll waste your funds developing a useless app.

 So, avoid jumping the crucial steps and try to answer the following questions:

 - What is the current market size?
 Does the market demand for a new product?

 - What are the customer’s pain points?
 Is it validated pain, and what are its current solutions?